Packhat25/Reflex/reflex/Project_Notes/change-documentation.md

 ### Known Limitations
 - Unity Play Mode verification is still required to confirm expected popup cadence across full multi-stage and multi-floor traversal.

+## 2026-05-17 - Weapon Equipped State Persistence

+### Summary
+Added persistence for the player's equipped weapon so it can be saved and reloaded across sessions.

+### Files Affected
+- Assets/Scripts/Combat/WeaponManager.cs

+### Systems Affected
+- Weapon Management
+- Save/Data Persistence (`SaveManager`)

+### Gameplay/UI Changes
+- When a new weapon is equipped via `WeaponManager.EquipWeapon()`, it automatically passes the `weaponName` to `SaveManager.Instance.SetEquippedWeapon()`.
+- Ensures that any manual weapon change correctly updates the active player save file during gameplay.

+### Build/Test
+- Tested via code inspection and `git diff`.

+### Known Limitations
+- Relies on `SaveManager` being instanced and properly implemented to handle file I/O operations.